 Nowadays, all of us are aware of the significance of applying sunscreen before stepping out of our comfort zone at home.
 However, many of you are oblivious that it’s equally if not more preeminent to apply SPF (Sun Protection Factor) even if it is winter or you’re indoors.
-According to a leading allure skin and laser center, you need to reapply the same nearly every couple of hours.
+According to our leading allure skin and laser center, you need to reapply the same nearly every couple of hours.
+You can’t simply neglect it.

 - Apply Sunscreen on the Face and Other Concerning Areas for Daily Wear

 Sunscreen has to be worn all over the face, including ears included, as suggested by most top dermatologists.
-They recommend you cover your whole face with sunscreen.
+You cannot ignore any specific area.
+The dermatologists recommend you cover your whole face with sunscreen.
 Additionally, you need to cover your neck and hands.
-Obviously, during winters most of us don’t sweat.
+Obviously, during winter most of us don’t sweat.
 So, accordingly, you may simply apply it first thing in the morning.

 - Sunscreen Must be Worn Daily Irrespective of Your Location